zlintz/rabbot/docs/connections.md

 > Warning: batching, while complicated, pays off in terms of throughput and decreased broker load.

-If a connection is lost before all the batched resolutions (acks, nacks, rejections) have completed, the unresolved messages will be returned to their respective queues and be delivered to the next consumer. _This is an unavoidable aspect of "at least once delivery"; foo-foo-mq's default behavior._
+If a connection is lost before all the batched resolutions (acks, nacks, rejections) have completed, the unresolved messages will be returned to their respective queues and be delivered to the next consumer.
+_This is an unavoidable aspect of "at least once delivery"; foo-foo-mq's default behavior._

-If this is undesirable, your options are to turn of acknowledgements (which puts you in "at most once delivery") or turn off batching (which will incur a significant perf penalty in terms of service throughput and broker load).
+If this is undesirable, your options are to turn of acknowledgements (which puts you in "at most once delivery") or to turn off batching (which will incur a significant perf penalty in terms of service throughput and broker load).